 Wave Hill, Tandem Pursuits: Armor & Ichthyology, New York

-Stephan Stoyanov, All of Me, New York
+Stephan Stoyanov Gallery, All of Me, New York

 NYFA Benefit, Wappen Field, curated by David Terry